DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-how-pupils-learn/autumn-week-1-mentor-materials.md

 Guidance to mentors:

-- The ECT should have read the ‘Understanding the evidence’ section of the self-directed study materials ahead of the topic.
+- The ECT should have read the 'Understanding the evidence' section of the self-directed study materials ahead of the topic.
 - The mentor should also familiarise themselves with the content.
-- In this portion of the mentor topic, the mentor will ask questions to check the ECT’s understanding of what they have read.
+- In this portion of the mentor topic, the mentor will ask questions to check the ECT's understanding of what they have read.
 The guidance below provides a full range of responses that show understanding.
-However, the mentor should not treat this as a ‘test’ of the ECT’s knowledge; use the prompts to elicit fuller answers or clarify if they have misunderstood any aspect.
+However, the mentor should not treat this as a 'test' of the ECT's knowledge; use the prompts to elicit fuller answers or clarify if they have misunderstood any aspect.

 Questions:

 What do you understand as the difference between long-term memory and working memory?

 - Long-term memory is the vast store for facts and knowledge which we have.
 - Information in our long-term memory is unconscious.
-We don’t actively know it is there until we need it.
+We don't actively know it is there until we need it.
 - Working memory is where thinking takes place.
-- We pull information from our long-term memory and new information from the environment into our working memory and combine it to create new ‘schemas’ (mental models), which we store in our long-term memory.
+- We pull information from our long-term memory and new information from the environment into our working memory and combine it to create new 'schemas' (mental models), which we store in our long-term memory.
 - Working memory has limited capacity and can become overloaded.

 What happens when the working memory becomes overloaded?